FOR IMMEDIATE RELEASE

 Lizano had the following to say, “I believe Chris is an amazing artist who can influence people in a positive way.
 A person of his stature needs to send the right messages to the world.
 Owning and keeping a monkey as a pet is not the right message.
 I hope Chris will join us before his upcoming court date here in Costa Rica to send the right message not only to the judge but also the many people around the world who he influences.
 I want Chris to become passionate about animal conservation the same way he is passionate about his own charity.”

-About Rescue Center: Located in beautiful Turrucares, Costa Rica the is the perfect destination for volunteers and interns from around the world who feel that their hard work and effort can make a difference in the lives of many of the country’s injured indigenous wildlife. rescuecenter.com is not a zoo although many of the animals are un-releasable.
+About Rescue Center Costa Rica: Located in beautiful La Guacima, Alajuela, Costa Rica, is the perfect destination for volunteers and interns from around the world who feel that their hard work and effort can make a difference in the lives of many of the country’s injured indigenous wildlife. rescuecenter.com is not a zoo although many of the animals are un-releasable.
 The RC believes in the simple philosophy of rescue, rehabilitate and release.